horacioibrahim/iugu-python/README.md

 --------
 This package contains wrapper code used to call the Iugu from Python.

-The package also contains a sample script.
-The code demonstrates the basic use of the package for single client.

 Prerequisites
 -------------
 In order to use the code in this package, you need to obtain an account